Healthy Homes Assessment Karamu

 Home Assessments Karamu for Rental Properties

-There are a myriad of concerns to check when conducting an home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns to check in the home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

-The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling could be significant for property owners and landlords.
-For professional advice, call today and book your rental properties home assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a Tenancy services ruling can be significant for landlords and property managers.
+For specialist guidance, contact us now and schedule your rental properties home evaluation.

 home assessments for rental properties